Last Updated on January 29, 2026 by Emily Hopkins

 The US typically uses a letter grading system (A, B, C, D, F) with corresponding grade point averages (GPA).
 The GPA is often on a 4.0 scale, with an A being 4.0 and an F being 0.0.

-Portuguese higher education institutions include universities and polytechnic institutes.
-Universities offer a broader range of academic programs, while polytechnic institutes focus on more practical vocational Education.
+Portuguese higher education institutions consist of universities and polytechnic institutes.
+Universities offer a wide range of academic programs that emphasize theoretical and research-based learning, while polytechnic institutes focus primarily on practical and vocational education.

 US higher education institutions include universities, which can be research-focused or offer a wide range of programs, and colleges, which may focus on undergraduate Education.
 Community colleges offer two-year associate degrees.